 Network providers must always bill the plan.
-Show your Community First Medicare Advantage Plan and D-SNP (HMO) Member ID Card when you get any services or prescriptions.
-Improper/inappropriate billing occurs when a provider (such as a doctor or hospital) bills you more than the plan's cost sharing amount for services.
+Show your Community First Medicare Advantage D-SNP Member ID Card when you get any services or prescriptions.
+Improper/inappropriate billing occurs when a provider (such as a doctor or hospital) bills you more than the plan's cost-sharing amount for services.
 Call Member Services if you get any bills.

-- As a member of Community First Medicare Advantage Plan and D-SNP (HMO), you only have to pay the copay when you get services covered by our plan.
+- As a Community First Medicare Advantage D-SNP, you only have to pay the copay when you get services covered by our plan.
 We do not allow providers to bill you more than this amount.
 This is true even if we pay the provider less than the provider charged for a service.
 If we decide not to pay for some charges, you still do not have to pay them. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
 We will contact the provider directly and take care of the problem. - If you have already paid a bill from a network provider, but you feel that you paid too much, send us the bill and proof of any payment you made.
 We will pay you back for your covered services or for the difference between the amount you paid and the amount you owed under the plan.